 Various tests can be carried out to investigate underlying causes for subfertility.
-There are also treatments depending on the cause of subfertility, such as medication and assisted reproductive techniques like intrauterine insemination and in-vitro fertilisation.
-These treatments will only be suggested after much counselling and investigation by your doctors.
+There are also treatments depending on the cause of subfertility, such as medications to induce ovulation and assisted reproductive techniques such as intrauterine insemination and in-vitro fertilisation.
+These treatments will only be suggested after counselling and investigations by your doctors.

 Word-of-mouth recommendations by friends or relatives may be useful but what works for one mum may not work for another!
 One good way to start thinking about this is if you prefer to be taken care of by an obstetrician in a restructured maternity hospital or in a private maternity hospital.

 Practicing healthy, pregnancy-safety eating habits when trying to conceive can help you have a healthy pregnancy once you conceive, too.
 Here's what to avoid:

 Visit Parent Hub, for more useful tips and guides for a healthy pregnancy.